Deer-WarLord/orstar/php/wp-content/plugins/contact-form-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.54 =
+Function for displaying BWS plugins section placed in a separate file and has own language files.
+Compatibility test with 20 most popular WordPress plugins.

+= V3.53 =
+We fixed the bug related to 'docx' mime type.
+We changed plugin settings page displaying.
+Added an ability to delete an attachment file from the server after the email is sent.
+The Slovak language file is added.
+The French language file is updated.

 = V3.52 =
 The Japanese language file is updated.
 We fixed the bug related to XSS attack.